-Although buying your first home can be stressful, it’s often reported on the most, with plenty of information about how to take your first step on to the property ladder available out there.
+Although buying your first home can be stressful, there's a wealth of information about how to get on to the property ladder available out there.

 But what about second-steppers?
 Buying a second home can sometimes feel like you’re on your own this time, and with no Help to Buy schemes on offer, it can seem very daunting.
 So, here’s our top tips to make sure buying your second home goes as smoothly as possible.

 Get your home on the market

 First things first, if you want to move out at all, you’ll probably have to sell your current home.
 Unless you have a large lump of cash headed your way, you will need to sell your home to raise the money necessary to take the second step.

 Usually, you’ll have to complete the sale of your current home and the purchase of your new home on the same day, which can be quite stressful!
 So, you’ll need to start searching for your second home while marketing your current one to new buyers.
 And while you can make an offer on a property before you’ve received one for yours, you’ll be in a better position if you’ve found a buyer, as the seller of the house you’re interested in will have greater assurance that your end of the chain is moving smoothly.

 If you manage to sell your property before you’ve finalised the purchase of your second home, you might have to think about alternative places to stay.
 This can be stressful, as you may have to depend on renting – which can be costly – or living with relatives temporarily.
 And unless the place you’re staying in has room for all your stuff too, you may have to pay for storage facilities to keep your belongings in, so it’s worth bearing this expense in mind when considering your budget.

 Even if you only stayed at your first home briefly, your credit history will have changed during this time.
 If you’ve made all your mortgage payments on time, your credit history should have slowly improved – providing you didn’t miss any other credit commitments like a credit card or loan repayment in the meantime.